LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 **Step 2: Relocate the downloaded Elasticsearch and extract it**

-Where you relocate Elasticsearch is up to you but for this tutorial, I have moved it to the desktop.
+Where you relocate Elasticsearch is up to you but for this tutorial, I am moving it to the desktop.

-Once Elasticsearch is downloaded(orange box), control-click on Elasticsearch and click on show in folder.
+Once Elasticsearch is downloaded(orange box), control-click on `Elasticsearch` and click on `show in folder`.
 ![Relocate the file](https://user-images.githubusercontent.com/60980933/99977274-a8ae3980-2d61-11eb-91c7-4210ef2b9acb.jpg)

 Select the downloaded Elasticsearch(orange box) and move it to the desktop(green box).
 ![Move to download](https://user-images.githubusercontent.com/60980933/99977759-4bff4e80-2d62-11eb-99ee-f65037032cbf.jpg)

 Go to the desktop and unzip Elasticsearch by double clicking on it(orange box).
-Once Elasticsearch is unzipped, you will see a blue folder name Elasticsearch on your desktop.
+Once Elasticsearch is unzipped, you will see a blue folder named Elasticsearch on your desktop.
 ![Unzip the file](https://user-images.githubusercontent.com/60980933/99979472-5d495a80-2d64-11eb-8e2d-0af00252e7f3.jpg)

 **Step 3: Start the Elasticsearch server and ensure that everything is working properly**